capitalch/trace-plus/notes/Logic.md

 ## **Authentication mechanism**
 - isLogin is false by default, so login screen is displayed; Otherwise based on type of user, the menu screen will be displayed
 - Login screen submit button sends username and password to server /login endpoint
-- At fastApi /login endpoint, request is send to **OAuth2PasswordRequestForm** fastapi method; It just provides out username and password from data which is used to create bundle for SuperAdmin(S) or Admin(A) or business user(B).
+- At fastApi /login endpoint, request is send to **OAuth2PasswordRequestForm** fastapi method; It just provides out username and password as "formdata".
+The "formdata" is used to create bundle for SuperAdmin(S) or Admin(A) or business user(B).
 Bundle is sent to client along with accessToken JWT generated
-- We do not generate refresh token for simplicity and more security so as to provide frequent login
+- We do not generate refresh token for simplicity and more security.
+This will enable frequent login
 - Client sets isLogin true and sets accessToken in SignalsStore
 - Now due to refresh nature of SignalsStore the menu screen is shown based on logged in user type for SuperAdmin(S), Admin(A), Business user(B)
 - At client every request to GraphQL api is secured and accessToken is auto inserted in header as Bearer